-Pink Heart Topped White Chocolate Cupcakes a simple recipe, available to all bakers regardless of skill level.
+Most importantly these Pink Heart Topped White Chocolate Cupcakes have a simple recipe, available to all bakers regardless of skill level.
 Because, everyone should be able to create something beautiful and delicious to share with those they love.
-Even those who are too shy to say how they feel, or write it in a card, can make a cupcake that says it all.
-Who knows, baking a cupcake could break down awkwardness between someone and their secret love.
+And, even those who are too shy to say how they feel, or write it in a card, can make a cupcake that says it all.
+Because, who knows, baking a cupcake could break down awkwardness between someone and their secret love.
 Ah the romantic in me is running away with itself!

 However you spend Valentines Day, I would like to thank each and every one of you who reads, comments and supports Feasting is Fun.
-You are very much appreciated, every single day of the year.
+Because, you are all very much appreciated, every single day of the year.

 So, whatever you are making, baking and creating in your kitchens, have fun creating and sharing your feast.